 Flats (British) and Apartments (American): A suite of rooms that form a single residence

 Petrol (British) and Gasoline (American): Refined petroleum used as fuel for internal combustion engines

 Garden (British) and Yard (American): meaning the area outside around your home.

 Despite these differences, American English and British English have a lot of similarities.

 As such, it’s not easy for issues of misunderstanding to arise.
 In most cases, the language style is the same, so both groups rarely experience difficulty in understanding each other.

-Check out our Blog - Where is English Spoken?
+Check out our related Blog post - Where is English Spoken?